codeforboston/clean-slate-data/README.md

 ### Questions to Answer

-We are working with Cititzens for Juvenile Justice (CFJJ) and we're helping to answer the following questions and specifically for those with criminal charges under 21 (for all questions - only concerned with those under 21).
+We are working with Citizens for Juvenile Justice (CFJJ) and we're helping to answer the following questions and specifically for those with criminal charges under 21 (for all questions - only concerned with those under 21).

 1. **Find how many individuals are eligible for expungement under our current policies.** Expungement is possible only for those with only one charge AND the charge must not be part of the list of ineligible offenses
 2. Number of individuals that would be eligible for expungment if there was only one incident (but may have multiple offenses/charges within this incident) with none of the offenses on the list of ineligible offenses